-As a new/young umpire, we want you to look like an umpire.
+As a new/ young umpire, we want you to look like an umpire.
 While you are encouraged to wear official Softball Canada-crested umpire clothing, we know it can be expensive.
-As a new umpire, here are the minimum standards expected (most items can be purchased at local stores):
+Here are the minimum standards expected (most items can be purchased at local stores):

-- Shirt powder blue golf shirt (with collar); large enough to fit over the chest protector when working the plate. - Pants navy blue with belt loops; wide legs to allow room to cover your shin pads when working the plate. - Hat navy blue or black; short enough brim to allow you to remove your mask over your hat. - Belt to hold up your ball bag - Shoes black, and in good condition - Limited amounts of free or for sale used equipment can be found on our website
+- Shirt: powder blue or navy blue golf shirt (with collar); large enough to fit over the chest protector when working the plate.
+(NOTE: All new umpires in 2023 will be provided with a powder blue crested shirt as part of their registration.) - Pants: grey or navy blue, with belt loops; wide legs to allow room to cover your shin pads when working the plate. - Hat: navy blue or black; short enough brim to allow you to remove your mask over your hat. - Belt: to hold up your ball bag (and your pants!) - Shoes: black, and in good condition